Welcome to the platformOS Community!

 Stay in the loop

-- Status reports: Each Monday, we share a status report on our blog to keep our community updated on what we’ve achieved, what we are working on, and what we are planning for the near future.
+- Status reports: We regularly share status reports on our blog to keep our community updated on what we’ve achieved, what we are working on, and what we are planning for the near future.
 Our status reports also include calls for contribution and research participation, and the results and analysis of UX research.
 Subscribers can get the status reports in an email newsletter, too.

 - Release notes: We share news of new features, improvements, and fixes in our release notes.

 - Roadmap: Our roadmap outlines our plans for the future, usually one quarter ahead to help our Partners plan in accordance with our upcoming features and business directions.

 - Blog: We regularly share articles about best practices and news on our blog.